palewire/first-visual-story/tutorial/index.md

 A step-by-step guide to publishing a standalone story from a dataset.

+## What you will learn

 This tutorial will show you how journalists at America’s top news organizations escape rigid content-management systems to publish custom interactive graphics on deadline.

 You will get hands-on experience in every stage of the development process, writing JavaScript, HTML and CSS within a Node.js framework.
 You won't stop until you've deployed a working application on the World Wide Web.

+## Who can take it

+This course is free.
+If you have a good attitude and know how to take a few code crashes in stride, you are qualified for this class.
+If you’re a little scared, that’s a good thing.
+You’re ready for this.

 ## Table of contents